Display addressing scheme: Matrix addressing

+without external capacitor can be implemented.

+Active matrix displays are able to have higher resolution, contrast, and colors, but passive matrix displays can often be cheaper.

 Raster addressing

 A raster addressed display (e.g., a CRT) works by scanning across the entire display in sequence while modulating control signal to activate each pixel as it is scanned.
 This display uses persistence of the pixel element (e.g., phosphor) to maintain the pixel state until the scan can visit that pixel again.
 There are only three control signals required for this to work: a horizontal scan control signal, a vertical scan control signal, and an intensity control signal.
 Timing between these signals is very important, else the image on the screen will show artifacts.